Agriculture Fabrics

 Agronomy Consultancy

 Agronomy describes the network of soil scientists, geneticists, plant physiologists, and other experts who provide the research backbone of the agricultural industry.
-They help to supplement the traditional knowledge of farmers with new technologies and tools to increase yields and produce tastier, healthier produce.
+They help to supplement the traditional knowledge of farmers with new technologies and tools to increase yields and produce tastier, healthier crops.

 Sample position: Agronomist, $58K/yr average; up to $104K/yr

-Infrastructure, planning, sales and installation
+Infrastructure, planning, sales, and installation

 Sample position: Agricultural Equipment Sales Manager, $70K/yr